Teddy-94/birdnest/README.md

 # Birdnest
+This is an implementation aimed at the following assignment: http://assignments.reaktor.com/birdnest/
 # Missing features

 +re-render the table when the pilot list updates.
 This feature currently does not work as intended.